-The Motor Sport Hall of Fame Live returns to the show with an outstanding display of iconic cars presenting decades of motoring.
+The Hall of Fame returns to the show with an outstanding display of iconic cars presenting decades of motoring.

 The perfectly preserved motors sitting in Hall 3 are certainly like no other...

-Firstly, we will be hosting a very special tribute to the late Mike Hawthorn, a legendary British racing icon who tragically died at the young age of 29.
-The display lined-up promises to be mouth-watering indeed with a unique collection of Mike Hawthorn’s cars and personal racing memorabilia, with a D-Type Jaguar on show that renowned collector, Nigel Webb, re-built using the chassis from the 1955 Le Mans winning car.
+In 2019 we hosted a very special tribute to the late Mike Hawthorn, a legendary British racing icon who tragically died at the young age of 29.
+The display lined-up was mouth-watering indeed with a unique collection of Mike Hawthorn’s cars and personal racing memorabilia, with a D-Type Jaguar on show that renowned collector, Nigel Webb, re-built using the chassis from the 1955 Le Mans winning car.

-Next on the list and pleasing to the eye, visitors will be able to admire a prestigious collection of cars celebrating the legacy of Le Mans.
-Holding such great power and history in worldly events, the display will include the Audi R8C which made its debut at the 1999 24-Hour race, with R8s finishing in third and fourth places, and would go on to take overall victory on 13 occasions.
+Next on the list and pleasing to the eye, visitors were able to admire a prestigious collection of cars celebrating the legacy of Le Mans.
+Holding such great power and history in worldly events, the display included the Audi R8C which made its debut at the 1999 24-Hour race, with R8s finishing in third and fourth places, and would go on to take overall victory on 13 occasions.

-Marking the 40th anniversary of the first victory, this year's display will also celebrate the turbocharged era of Formula 1 with an exciting showcase of racing machinery which includes the Williams FW11 actually driven by to championship victory by Nelson Piquet and the fearsome Vasek Polak Porsche 917/10 powered by a 5.0-litre flat-12 engine raced by Jody Scheckter.
+Marking the 40th anniversary of the first victory, this display also celebrated the turbocharged era of Formula 1 with an exciting showcase of racing machinery which includes the Williams FW11 actually driven by to championship victory by Nelson Piquet and the fearsome Vasek Polak Porsche 917/10 powered by a 5.0-litre flat-12 engine raced by Jody Scheckter.